James Calder (orthopaedic surgeon): COVID-19 pandemic

-In March 2020, Calder was appointed Clinical Lead setting up the NHS Nightingale Hospital London.
+In March 2020, Calder was appointed clinical lead setting up the NHS Nightingale Hospital London.
 Early in the pandemic, the quest to increase ventilator capacity in the NHS led to the concept of converting the Excel Exhibition Centre into a 4000-bed critical care facility.
 The co-ordination of NHS, military and private sector workers which enabled the hospital to open for patients within 10 days was rightly praised but few patients actually used the facility.
 The O2 Arena became a training centre for NHS staff across London to teach the skills required to work in critical care but whether the Nightingale would have been able to staff the hospital had it become fully operational remains in doubt.
-There are disagreements as to whether the £500M spent setting up the seven Nightingale Hospitals across England should have been used elsewhere or whether they were the ultimate insurance policy that were thankfully not needed.
+There are disagreements as to whether the £500M spent setting up the seven Nightingale Hospitals across England should have been used elsewhere or whether they were an insurance policy that was not needed.
 The King's Fund concluded "There were undeniably some positives from the Nightingale experience.
 Staff who worked in these locations speak of less hierarchical working styles and rapid learning and improvement systems (including the use of bedside learning co-ordinators)".
 These were then taken back to their home organisations for the benefit of the wider NHS.

-In April 2020, Calder was appointed independent Chair of the Department of Digital, Culture, Media and Sport (DCMS) committee tasked with returning elite sport during the COVID-19 pandemic.
+In April 2020, Calder was appointed independent chair of the Department of Digital, Culture, Media and Sport (DCMS) committee tasked with returning elite sport during the COVID-19 pandemic.
 The "Five Stage Model" developed by sports chief medical officers, UK Sport and the sports National Governing Bodies enabled elite sport to re-commence in May 2020.
 Calder was also medical advisor on the DCMS Entertainment and Events and Broadcasting groups.